Table of Contents

 Building your first testing practice

-If testing is currently manual, informal, or owned by whoever has time, the path to making it systematic isn't hiring a QA engineer.
-It's giving testing a home.
+If testing is currently manual, informal, or owned by whoever has time, the path to making it systematic is not hiring a QA engineer.
+It is giving testing a home.

 Test orchestration is that home.
 A shared catalog of tests, triggerable by anyone, running in your real infrastructure, with results that persist and accumulate into a record of what your team has validated over time.

-Testkube is the only platform that does this inside containerized environments, and it's designed to start small.
+Testkube is the only platform that does this inside containerized environments, and it is designed to start small.

 About Testkube